Wondering how to do it all?

 - Connect with faculty in an active and unique learning environment

 - Connect with resources for academic and social success

 - Connect ideas from different classes to make sense in the real world

 Q. What are they?

-A. The Learning Cluster is when incoming students register for three classes as a cohort.
+A. The Learning Cluster is when incoming students register for two classes as a cohort.
 Faculty teaching these classes will be working as a team and the content and the assignments among the courses will be linked together.
 Participants register for: